leather-io/mono/leather-nx/README.md

 # Nx with caching

-A main benefit of Nx is build caching
+A main benefit of Nx is build caching.
+It's setup by adding `tasksRunnerOptions` in the `nx.json`

+It's possible to add `"targetDefaults"` to the configuration to exclude some files.
+For example we don't want `README.md` updates to invalidate the cache